Carnival in Flanders (film): Production design

 Production designer Lazare Meerson was put in charge of creating the setting for the film.
-His job included bringing Feyder's vision to life, which was especially challenging for this story, being set several hundred years prior to the film's creation.
-Meerson took care in building the set from scratch, and, as The National Board of Review Magazine notes, he was able to elegantly contrive an atmosphere true to a 17th century Flanders.
+He had to bring Feyder's vision to life, a challenging task for a story set several hundred years prior to the time of production.
+Meerson took care in building the set from scratch, and, as The National Board of Review Magazine notes, he was able to elegantly contrive an atmosphere true to 17th century Flanders.
 Meerson's set construction and arrangement of set decoration has been widely known for its nods to early Flemish paintings, which is reflected by Siska's love interest, Julien's remarkable artistic talents, as well as the blocking, which carefully mimicked the positioning of these classical works of art.
-Cornelia is shown at the center of a table heavily reflecting Leonardo da Vinci's The Last Supper, supporting the idea that she is the real 'savior' of the town.
-Furthermore, as noted by Dudley Andrew, Meerson took on many painterly influences to completely recreate the town of Flanders beginning with raw materials, but did so while scaling it down 3/4, further caricaturizing the men of the town.
-Reported by the Motion Picture Review Digest, the New York Herald Tribune praised Meerson in his talents of vivifying still Flemish paintings, and translating them into moving pictures.
+Cornelia is shown sitting at the center of a table in an arrangement reminiscent of Leonardo da Vinci's The Last Supper, subtly suggesting that she is the real 'savior' of the town.
+Furthermore, as noted by Dudley Andrew, Meerson took on many painterly influences to completely recreate the Flemish city beginning with raw materials, reduced to 3/4 scale, further caricaturizing the men of the town.
+Reported by the Motion Picture Review Digest, the New York Herald Tribune praised Meerson for his talent in emulating the style of still Flemish paintings in many scenes.

-The scale and detail of the set was achieved by Feyder and Meerson’s insistence to their German financial backers, which led them to dig a canal through the center the Epinay Studios.
-The Flemish town was created around the canal using the current day architecture to provide the stylized depth which is Meerson’s trademark.
+The scale and detail of the set was achieved by Feyder and Meerson’s insistence to their German financial backers, which led them to dig a canal through the center of the Epinay Studios.
+The Flemish town was created around the canal in the architectural styles of the age depicted, providing the stylized depth which was Meerson’s trademark.